Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 ## Summary

+Important notes: automatic date will be set if it finds an empty whitespace, if *nothing* is entered then you will hit the error handler for string-input.

 ## Introduction

 The general structure of the diary will follow a daily chapter including the goals and solutions to said goals.